 WORKSHOPS

-Workshops on high interest, emerging topics will be scheduled during the conference to address fast moving areas and community priorities.
-In an informal, interactive format, participants will be encouraged to exchange ideas, pose questions, and debate timely issues in modern chemistry.
+Workshops on high-interest, emerging topics will be held during the conference to address fast-moving areas and community priorities.
+In an informal, interactive format, participants exchange ideas, pose questions, and debate timely issues in modern electrochemistry.

 COMMERCIAL EXHIBITION